-In the U.S., most states levy a sales tax when you buy a new vehicle.
-If you buy a car out-of-state and bring it to your home state, though, it's not always clear which state should receive the tax, since tax laws vary by state.
-Before you go car buying across state lines, make sure you know how to pay the state sales tax correctly, so you don't get a tax evasion fine.
+In the US, most states levy a sales tax when you buy a new vehicle.
+If you purchase a car out-of-state and bring it to your home state, though, it is not always clear which state should receive the tax since tax laws vary by state.
+Before you go car buying across state lines, make sure you know how to pay the state sales tax properly, so you do not end up with a tax evasion fine.

 If I Buy a Car in Another State, Where Do I Pay Sales Tax?